Planning - Trinity Sunday

 Embodying the Word: The Nicene Creed

-And having so confessed, pray, confess sin and make peace with God and neighbor, and feast at Christ's heavenly banquet he offers us at his Table.
+And having so confessed, pray, make peace with God and neighbor, and feast at Christ's heavenly banquet he offers us at his Table.

 Back to top.